affan10/Django-Blog/README.md

 - Searching for blogs through GET query parameters through the API
 - Search bar to the navbar

+To access APIs:
+For signing-up, send GET request to the following endpoint after running server with the following paramters and their values of your choice.
+NOTE that the params username, password, confirm_password should be written as is:
+End point: <localhost:port>/accounts/api/signup/
+Params:
+- username                  # Must not contain spaces
+- password
+- confirm_password

 You can compare the differences between the blog in the tutorial and my repo from the video titled Django Tutorial #1 from time 1:41 onwards.
 Massive credits to The Net Ninja for making this tutorial: